 An important benefit of the availability of many data from so many sources is that results are more generalisable across populations.
 As shown in this study, subsets of children and adolescents generate predicted values that connect smoothly to those from subsets comprising only of adults.
 This implies that our prediction equations cover the entire age range, even in countries that contributed data covering a limited age range.
 Another advantage is that patterns that emerge from one study can be validated in others.
 For example, a previously unrecognised pattern in FEV1/FVC was identified in children and adolescents, where the ratio increased during adolescence rather than decreasing monotonically from childhood to adulthood.
-This is because in childhood, FVC outgrows the total lung capacity and FEV1, leading to falls in FEV1/FVC, a trend that is reversed in adolescence, a pattern that went undetected with conventional statistical techniques (fig. 2) [15].
+This is because in childhood FVC outgrows the total lung capacity and FEV1, leading to falls in FEV1/FVC, a trend that is reversed in adolescence, a pattern that went undetected with conventional statistical techniques [15] (Figure 2).
 By undertaking these analyses, it was possible to confirm that this is a physiological pattern of development reflecting differential growth of FEV1 and FVC during adolescence, common to all ethnic groups.
-Similarly, whereas it might have been speculated that, within any specific ethnic group, differences in the level and variability of measurements from participating centres arose from differences in standards or secular trends (i.e. a trend in
+Similarly, whereas it might have been speculated that, within any specific ethnic group, differences in the level and variability of measurements from participating centres arose from differences in standards or secular trends (i.e. a trend in lung function with the year of birth), clear evidence has been provided that this did not affect our findings [14].